joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

     mv junk?.txt

-`mv` doesn't work with one path, but this command actually does someting.
+`mv` doesn't work with one path, but this command actually does something.
 Why?
 The shell expands it to `mv junk1.txt junk2.txt`, and **overwrites** `junk2.txt` with `junk1.txt`.
 I've accidentally overwritten data this way!